bbauska/UC-Davis-Animation-with-JS-and-jQuery/README.md

   alt="Inspect console, list item width." />
 </p>

-We&apos;re setting that locally in the style here and over here, if I come in and look at my slider and refresh this, and then click "Inspect".
+<p>We&apos;re setting that locally in the style here and over here, if I come in and
+look at my slider and refresh this, and then click "Inspect".
 I should see in here for the unordered list and actual number of pixels here, UL style with 5,000 pixels, because I&apos;ve got five slides and they&apos;re 1,000 pixels wide, so that&apos;s 5,000 pixels.
 The reason why I want to set that here is just in case I add more slides to my slider.
-I could add more if I wanted to or remove some if I wanted to and I want to keep the script as general as possible.
+I could add more if I wanted to or remove some if I wanted to and I want to keep the script as general as possible.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~ 385. style, slider-wrapper ul width (231) ~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center" width="100%">